tsgates/arch-wiki-markdown/wiki/OpenSync.md

 n.a.

 The kdepim plugin in the stable branch is useless in KDE 4, since PIM data is managed by akonadi.
 A suitable plugin is proposed as a part of the oncoming version 0.40.
 A user who wants to synchronize a syncml-capable mobile phone with evolution might be satisfied with the latest unstable version.
 Other users might prefer the old but stable branch.
-Since the community repo provides the latest unstable version of libopensync a manual downgrading is necessary.
-For i686 there is a unofficial user repository:
+Since the community repository provides the latest unstable version of libopensync a manual downgrading is necessary.
+For i686, there is a unofficial user repository:

     [kpiche]
     # Stable OpenSync packages.